Sitemap

 What is the "PAR" Carpet Rating System?

 Some carpet manufacturers have a durability scale they use to inform consumers.
 It is usually based on a number from one to five, with five being the most durable.
-I don't like their rating system because I don't think it is an accurate true-to-life calculation.
+I don't like their rating system because I don't think it provides an accurate true-to-life representation.
+Is there such as thing as a typical family of four?
+Learn more about the PAR rating system for carpet.

 Next Up: